Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

 ### The Revised Usage

 After all, isn't that result what we're looking for when looking to compute the multiple-scattering term?
-Missing energy due to a single-scattering BRDF term that is too simple?
+Missing energy due to a single-scattering BRDF term that is often too simple?

-This is indeed exactly what Kulla et al. very cleverly noticed in their new view of the problem!
+This is indeed exactly what Kulla et al. very cleverly noticed in their new way of viewing of the problem!

 Let $E_{diff}(\mu_o)$ get rewritten as $E_{ms}(\mu_o)$ instead and we get:
 $$